 \section{Abstract}

-The assessment of monotone dependence between random variables $X$ and $Y$ is a classical problem in statistics and a gamut of application domains.
+The assessment of monotone dependence between random variables is a classical problem in statistics and a gamut of application domains.
 Consequently, researchers have sought measures of association that are invariant under strictly increasing transformations of the margins, with the extant literature being splintered.
-Rank correlation coefficients, such as Spearman's Rho and Kendall's Tau, have been studied at great length in the statistical literature, mostly under the assumption that $X$ and $Y$ are continuous.
-In the case of a dichotomous outcome $Y$, receiver operating characteristic analysis and the asymmetric area under the curve ($\AUC$) measure are used to assess monotone dependence of $Y$ on a covariate $X$.
-Here we unify and extend thus far disconnected strands of literature, by developing common population level theory, estimators, and tests that bridge continuous and dichotomous settings and apply to all linearly ordered outcomes.
-In particular, we introduce \textit{asymmetric grade correlation}, $\AGC(X,Y)$, as the covariance of the mid distribution function transforms, or grades, of $X$ and $Y$, divided by the variance of the grade of $Y$.
-The \textit{coefficient of monotone association}~then is $\CMA(X,Y) = \frac{1}{2} (\AGC(X,Y) + 1)$.
-The $\AGC$ measure has range $[-1,1]$, and the perfect monotone predictor property holds: $\AGC(X,Y) = 1$ if, and only if, there is a monotonically increasing function $m$ such that $Y = m(X)$.
-When $X$ and $Y$ are continuous, $\AGC$ is symmetric and equals Spearman's Rho.
-When $Y$ is dichotomous, $\CMA$ equals $\AUC$.
-Based on recent results by \citet{Pohle2024a}, we establish central limit theorems for the sample versions of $\AGC$ and $\CMA$ and develop a test of \citet{DeLong1988} type for the equality of $\AGC$ or $\CMA$ values with a shared outcome $Y$.
-In case studies, we apply the new measures to assess progress in data-driven weather prediction, and to evaluate methods of uncertainty quantification for large language models.
+For continuous variables, symmetric rank correlation coefficients, such as Spearman's Rho and Kendall's Tau, have been studied at great length in the statistical literature.
+For dichotomous outcomes, the asymmetric area under the curve ($\AUC$) measure is used to assess monotone dependence.
+We unify and complete thus far disconnected strands of literature, by establishing common population level theory, common estimators, and common tests that bridge continuous and dichotomous settings and apply to all linearly ordered outcomes.